SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-player-control-of-sprites-lesson-6.markdown

 * * *

-&nbsp;

 ### Dynamic Sprite Creation

 ### 1. Dynamic Sprite Basics

-Dynamic sprite creation means creating sprites at run time (during the game play).&nbsp; The Condor is one example of this, now we will walkthrough creating another, the Fireball.&nbsp;
+Dynamic sprite creation means creating sprites at run time (during the game play).
+The Condor is one example of this, now we will walkthrough creating another, the Fireball.

 > #### 1.1 How To Create a Sprite Dynamically
 >